cloudamqp/terraform-provider-cloudamqp/docs/index.md

              directly to [API Keys](https://customer.cloudamqp.com/apikeys).
              The API key can also be read from the environment variable `CLOUDAMQP_APIKEY`.

-* `skip_on_destroy` (Optional) This argument can be set to skip delete behaviour for resources on `terraform destroy`.
-This will speed up the destroy action and are enabled for resources that don't need to be cleaned up when destroying `cloudamqp_instance`.
+* `enable_faster_instance_destroy` - (Optional) This will speed up the destroy action for `cloudamqp_instance`
+                                      when running `terraform destroy`.
+It's done by skipping delete behaviour for resources that don't need to be cleaned up when the servers are deleted.
-                    The argument can also be read from the environment variable `CLOUDAMQP_SKIP_ON_DESTROY`, default set to false.
+                                      The argument can also be read from the environment variable `CLOUDAMQP_ENABLE_FASTER_INSTANCE_DESTROY`, default set to false.

 ___

-***List of resources supporting `skip_on_destroy`:***
+***List of resources affected by `enable_faster_instance_destroy`:***

 * cloudamqp_plugin
 * cloudamqp_plugin_community
 * cloudamqp_security_firewall

-More information can be found under `Skip on destroy` section on respective resource.
+More information can be found under `Enable faster instance destroy` section on respective resource.